QubitPi/management-blogs/docs/_posts/2022-12-19-openssl-encrypy.md

-The encryption above is simple to use, however, it lacks an important feature of a password, which should be used for encryption. _The procedure above simply exposes the original password in another plain text in the form of of **echo "V2VsY29tZSB0byBMaW51eENhcmVlci5jb20K" | openssl enc -base64 -d**, which essentially does nothing about "hiding" at all_.
+The encryption above is simple to use, however, it lacks an important feature of a password, which should be used for encryption. _The procedure above simply exposes the original password in another plain text in the form of of **echo "V2VsY29tZSB0byBMaW51eENhcmVlci5jb20K" | openssl enc -base64 -d**, which essentially does nothing about "hiding secrets" at all_.

 What will do next is, instead of decrypting using `openssl enc -base64 -d`, decrypting with a **password**.
 Try to decrypt the following string with a password "pass":